mdn/content/files/en-us/web/api/fedcm_api/index.md

 ### Provide a config file

-The IdP config file provides a list of the endpoints required by the browser to process the identity federation flow and handle sign-in.
-IdPs will host this config file and the required endpoints.
+The IdP config file provides a list of the endpoints the browser needs to process the identity federation flow and manage the sign-ins.
+IdPs will host both this config file and the required endpoints.

 The config file (hosted at `https://accounts.idp.example/config.json` in our example) should have the following JSON structure: